hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 ## Vim

-I really like Vim; I like it an (almost) embarrassing amount.
+I really like Vim.
+I like it an (almost) embarrassing amount.
 It has taken me a while to build up my muscle memory but now that I have, it makes me look and feel like a wizard (the casting spell kind, not the helping people use software kind).